jonchung1205/ReviewSentimentAnalzyer/README.md

 ## Deployment

-This app is deployed using **Streamlit Cloud** and can be accessed via a public URL.
+This app is deployed using **Streamlit Cloud** and can be accessed via a public URL: https://reviewsentimentanalyzer.streamlit.app/

 ### How to Use the Deployed App
 1. Select **Apple App Store** or **Google Play**